When attending a K-12 conference, choosing the right student support tools is no easy task. Here are five tips for you as you enter the exhibit hall.

 - Integration: No matter how great a new product is, it will need to work alongside other products in your office or school.
 If it’s dependent on data from other systems, or if it will provide data to other systems, think about how that will happen.
 If your school is like any I’ve worked in, everyone is busy — so ideally you’ll want to automate the process of getting data in and out.
 Beyond just adding and consuming data from your new product, though, think about how it will integrate into the daily work in your office or school and how it can support existing initiatives.

 - Results: Have others seen good results in schools or organizations like yours?
 How will you measure success?
 Before you implement a new program, set clear goals that you can use to assess whether the investment you’re making is worth it.
 Recognize that new initiatives need time — sometimes multiple school years — to take hold and mature, so be sure the window for measuring those results is reasonable..

 - Budget: Tools can be expensive, but that’s only part of the story.
 Anything you implement will take staff time, which is also expensive and finite.
 Consider the total cost of buying the product, training your staff, using the product as intended, and assessing outcomes.
 Consider also any on-going costs.
 Project those costs over the length of time you believe is necessary to show results and be sure that you have a reasonable likelihood of securing the necessary budget to support the program, not just to make the initial purchase.

-It’s easy to get emotionally attached to an idea or a belief that a new product can make a difference.
+It’s easy to get emotionally attached to an idea or a belief that a new student services tools or product can make a difference.
 If you follow these easy steps you can channel that enthusiasm into a constructive, organized initiative that’s more likely to have a long term impact.